Mozzarella di Bufala Production: History

-It all starts with the Asian Buffalo, brought to Italy by the Goths, as they migrated southwest during the waning years of the Roman empire.
-After the fall of the empire, the rivers south of Naples began to silted up, and malaria drove the population away leaving the area abandoned.
-In the 18th century, when the region began to re-populate, the wild Buffaloes were seen wandering around the ruined Greek and Roman temples at Paestum.
+It all starts with the Asian Buffalo, also known as the Water Buffalo, which was brought to Italy by the Goths, as they migrated southwest during the waning years of the Roman empire.
+After the fall of the empire, the rivers south of Naples began to silt up, and malaria drove the population away, leaving the area abandoned.
+In the 18th century, when the region began to re-populate, the wild Water Buffaloes were seen wandering around the ruined Greek and Roman temples at Paestum.
 They were re-domesticated and have become the foundation of today’s booming Campania cheese industry.

 Italian Mozzarella can be made from both pasteurized and non-pasteurized buffalo milk and cow’s milk.
-Fresh Mozzarella di Bufala made with non-pasteurized milk and eaten the day it was made is a great experience.
+However, fresh Mozzarella di Bufala, made with non-pasteurized water buffalo milk, and eaten the day it was made is a grand experience!